 During the period, we were pleased to win a major new long-term contract in MENA: a four-year charter (three years plus a one-year option) for a Large Class SESV which commenced in Q1 2015.
-We also delivered three SESVs to new long-term charters, two of which are new build vessels working for national oil companies in MENA, and the third for an international oil company in the Dutch sector of the North Sea.
+We also delivered three SESVs to new long-term charters, two of which are new build vessels working for national oil companies in MENA, and the third for an international oil company in the Dutch sector of the North Sea for the full year is expected to be broadly in line with expectations.